-As for a “nigh out” outfit, mini skirts (usually with leg warmers below) with multi colored belts, metalic leggings, high heels, tops, bustiers (which slowly became popular among young women) and jumpsuits were standard.
-Necklaces and gloves were also a big thing mainly due to the rise of pop stars such as Madonna.
+Colour prevailed in “nigh out” outfits; mini skirts (usually with leg warmers below) with multi colored belts, metalic leggings, high heels, tops, bustiers (which slowly became popular among young women) and jumpsuits were the preffered choices.

 Other trends like hip hop or punk were also relevant but were restricted to its particular social group.

-The big wild curly hair surely comes to mind since almost every girl was rocking it back then -full volume haircuts were super popular.
-As for the makeup; very intense eye shadows blushes and lipsticks were a must.
+The big wild curly hair surely comes to mind since almost every girl was rocking it back then.
+As for the makeup, we had very intense eye shadows blushes and lipsticks.

 Simple but Stylish – 90s Women Fashion

-More feminine looking clothes like mini and long skirts, high heels, short and slip dresses, knee highs, thigh highs, tights and crop tops, were used casually and in popular trends such as the well-known “sexy school girl”.
+More feminine looking clothes such as mini and long skirts, high heels, short and slip dresses, knee highs, thigh highs, tights and crop tops, were used casually and in popular trends.
+The well-known “sexy school girl” is a good example.

-Bright colours came back in the form of metallic clothing, bell bottoms and the wellington boots.
+Bright colours came back in the form of metallic clothing, bell bottoms, and the wellington boots.
 Also, clothing like tight shirts and the platform shoes were very common.

 Turn of the Century – 2000s Fashion

-Jeans were super common in all types of environments, specially low-rise jeans, skinny jeans and jean shorts.
-Also, widely spread were: Hoodies, cargo pants, Capri pants, leggings/leggings, denim jackets, and thong underwear.
+Jeans were super common in all types of environments, specially low-rise jeans, skinny jeans, and jeans shorts.
+Also, widely spread were: Hoodies, cargo pants, capri pants, leggings/leggings, denim jackets, and thong underwear.

-Most people look for new trends when trying to build their own style, without realizing that most of these were inspired by previous ones, and that it’s very possible that the type of apparel they are looking for already exists, lost through time.
+Most people look for new trends when trying to build their own style, without realizing that most of these were inspired by previous ones, and that it’s very possible that the apparel they are looking for already exists, its just lost in time.

 Clothing and other accessories are way more important than people realize.
-They tell a story about you and people make the first impression about you, largely due to what you are wearing.
+They tell a story about you and people formulate their first impression about you, largely due to what you are wearing.